Norddeutscher Lloyd: After World War II

-In 1967, Claus Wätjen and Dr. Horst Willner, and in 1969 Karl-Heinz Sager, joined the Board.
-Kulenkampff served on the Board until 1968 and Bertram until 1970.
-Since the NDL was already executing three quarters of its freight business in association with HAPAG, a merger of the two largest German shipping companies was entirely logical.
+In 1967, Claus Wätjen and Dr. Horst Willner, and in 1969, Karl-Heinz Sager, joined the Board.
+Kulenkampff served on the Board until 1968, and Bertram until 1970.
+Since the NDL was already carrying out three quarters of its freight business in association with HAPAG, a merger of the two largest German shipping companies was entirely logical.

-On September 1, 1970, the North German Lloyd merged with Hamburg America Line (HAPAG) to form Hapag-Lloyd AG, based in Hamburg with secondary headquarters in Bremen.Drechsel, p. xii.
+On September 1, 1970, NDL merged with HAPAG to form Hapag-Lloyd AG, based in Hamburg with a secondary headquarter in Bremen.

-On 20 February 2007, a small group of dedicated, former member of the North German Lloyd organized for the 150th anniversary of the foundation of the shipping company a meeting at the Bremer Ratskeller.
-This event was very popular, so it was decided to carry out in the following years further meetings. – Meanwhile, the meetings take place annually on the twentieth of February in Bremen in the former Lloyd's building – today Courtyard Marriott hotel.
+On 20 February 2007, a small group of dedicated, former member of NDL organized a meeting at the Bremer Ratskeller for the 150th anniversary of the foundation of the company.
+This event was very popular, so it was decided that the meeting would be an annual event.
+They take place annually on the twentieth of February in Bremen in the former Lloyd's building – today Courtyard Marriott hotel.